DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

 - Syntax-highlighting of XSLT and XPath (Lexers for XSLT and XPath)
 - Problem reporting for XSLT and XPath syntax (Linter)
 - Code formatting of XSLT and XPath (Formatting Provider)

-The tokens created by this extension's lexers are used in all XSLT/XPath language features with just one exception: when running XSLT tasks.
-If there's a problem with XPath generated tokens, all these language features are compromised.
+- Auto completion

-Syntax-highlighting proves to be a very effective way for manually testing the lexer behaviour.
-If tokens are highlighted badly then we know we have a problem that will affect other features like the linter or code-formatting provider.
+- Symbol referencing and outline views

-> The maintainer of this project is primarily an XSLT developer.
-This extension is therefore used, and thus tested, almost daily
+Syntax-highlighting proves to be a highly effective way for manually testing the lexer behaviour.
+When tokens are highlighted badly we know we have a problem that will affect other features like the linter or code-formatting provider.

-The automated test setup described here should be a useful supplement to this test strategy.
+The automated test setup described provides a useful supplement to this test strategy, but manual testing remains critical to this project.

 ## Conclusion
-The tests, with their expected 'tokens' and 'problems data', ensure later releases do not change the token structure inadvertently.
+The tests, with their expected 'tokens' and 'problems' data, are 'regression tests' ensuring later releases do not break features relying on the Lexer and Linter.